SivilTaram/dl4c.github.io/_papers/paper_1.md

 sequence_id: 1

 # Paper title
-title: “If it’s what I wanted that’s great, but if it’s not, I just wasted time”: Examining the perceived costs/benefits of ML-enhanced developer tooling.
+title: "“If it’s what I wanted that’s great, but if it’s not, I just wasted time”: Examining the perceived costs/benefits of ML-enhanced developer tooling."

 # Paper pdf
 pdf: 4.pdf